-APSA’s Department of International Programs works to support and advance political science scholarship by promoting closer interaction between political scientists based in and outside the United States, as well as providing opportunities for greater cross-fertilization of their substantive and methodological concerns.
+APSA’s Department of International Programs works to support and advance political science scholarship by promoting closer interaction between political scientists based in and outside the United States, as well as providing opportunities to share and learn from a wide range of substantive and methodological interests.
 Enhancing APSA’s internationalization benefits the discipline by expanding networks, enriching theories, and broadening perspectives.
 For more information on APSA’s international projects and initiatives, contact Andrew Stinson at [email protected].

 News & Announcements

-Alumni from the Africa and MENA Workshops programs are invited to apply for participation in one of two Research Development Groups, to be held in conjunction with the 2017 APSA Annual Meeting in San Francisco, CA. In addition to attending the meeting (August 30 – September 3) and networking with colleagues, participants will receive critical feedback on a current research manuscript.
-Selected participants will be encouraged to apply for APSA travel grant funding.
-The online application portal will open in early February.
+Early-career scholars in Africa and the MENA region are invited to apply for participation in one of two Research Development Groups, to be held in conjunction with the 2018 APSA Annual Meeting in Boston, MA.
+In addition to attending the meeting (August 29 – September 2) and networking with colleagues, participants will receive critical feedback on a current research manuscript.
+Selected participants will receive up to $1,000 in APSA travel grant funding.
+See the Africa.Call and the MENA.Call for further information and application instructions.
+Online applications must be submitted by March 11, 2018.

 - MENA Workshops